AjitPS/JavaMavenExample/README.md

 JavaMavenExample
 ================

-Example Java code using Maven/ pom via Netbeans IDE
+Example Java code using Maven & Netbeans IDE.
+*To Do: fix pom structure, add new code.